• Skip to primary navigation

 How do I withdraw/cancel my submitted application?

-MPSA, MIA, and MIP (TX) applicants are asked to email the Bush School Admissions Office at bushschoolapplications@tamu.edu if they decide to withdraw their application from consideration.
-NOTE: The application fee will not be refunded for those who withdraw or cancel their submitted application.
+Applicants are asked to email the Bush School Graduate Admissions Office at bushschoolapplications@tamu.edu if they decide to withdraw their application from consideration.
+Be aware that the application fee cannot be refunded for those who withdraw or cancel their submitted application.

-MIA-combined degree applicants are asked to email both the Bush School Admissions Office (bushschoolapplications@tamu.edu) and the School of Public Health (SPH-GSS@tamu.edu) or the Department of Economics (mc-econ-program@tamu.edu) to withdraw their application from admissions consideration from either or both departments.
+MIA-MPH degree applicants are asked to also email the School of Public Health (SPH-GSS@tamu.edu) to withdraw their application from admissions consideration.

 How will I know when my application is considered complete?